Minimum GPA Requirements

 - 2.9 science

-To clarify, students with a minimum grade point ratio (GPA) of 2.90 overall AND a 3.10 GPA for the last 45 semester hours AND 2.9 science GPA completed have met the minimal qualifications to submit an application (A=4.0 grade points per hour).
+To clarify, students with a minimum GPA of 2.90 overall, AND a 3.10 GPA for the last 45 semester hours, AND a 2.9 science GPA have met the minimal qualifications to submit an application (A = 4.00 grade points per hour).

 GPA at the Time of Application

-Only completed course work at the time of application will be used in GPA calculation for selection of interviewees.
-All course work will be reviewed by the Selections Committee when selecting applicants for entry into the Professional DVM Program.
+Only completed course work at the time of the application submission will be used in GPA calculation for the selection of interviewees.
+All course work will be reviewed by the Selections Committee when selecting applicants for entry into the DVM Professional Program.

-By state law, only coursework from accredited U.S. colleges and universities of higher education can be used for computation of grade point averages.
+By state law, only coursework from accredited U.S. colleges and universities of higher education can be used for computation of GPAs.

 - Residents of Texas who live in the United States under a permanent residence visa or qualify for residency under the rules of SB 1528.

-International applicants are not considered for admission to the Professional DVM Program.
+NOTE: International applicants are not considered for admission to the DVM Professional Program.

-Independent individuals 18 years of age or over who move into the state and who are gainfully employed within the state for a period of 12 months leading up to his or her enrollment in an institution of higher education may be classified as a resident for tuition purposes.
+Independent individuals 18 years of age or over, who move into the state and who are gainfully employed within the state for a period of 12 months leading up to their enrollment in an institution of higher education, may be classified as a resident for tuition purposes.
 These laws are subject to change and any questions should be directed towards the Registrar’s Office at Texas A&M University or to the Texas Medical and Dental Schools Application Service (TMDSAS).